Gibberlings3/transitions/transitions/readme.transitions.english.txt

 NOTE: Tamoko's quest involves suicide-by-Flaming-Fist.
 It may be triggering for some players.

 Option 1: Have survivors of the final battle with Sarevok immediately flee the area when Sarevok dies (to give more clean-up quests)
-Option 2: Behavior of the Sarevok's supporters in the final BGI battle is unchanged
+Option 2: Behavior of the Sarevok's supporters in the final BGEE battle is unchanged
 Option 3: Option 1 and gentler version of Tamoko's quest
 Option 4: Option 2 and gentler version of Tamoko's quest